rean/iofabric/docs/ioFabric-Local-API-Specification.md

 <pre>
 	Standard "Ping" message (op code 9)
 	Standard "Pong" message (op code 10)
-	ioMessage transmission (op code 13 followed by bytes of the actual ioMessage) ioMessage receipt transmission (op code 14 followed by bytes containing the ioMessage ID and Timestamp fields)
+	ioMessage transmission (op code 13 followed by 4 bytes indicating the total length of the message followed by the bytes of the actual ioMessage) ioMessage receipt transmission (op code 14 followed by 4 bytes indicating the length of the response followed by the actual bytes of the response message containing the ioMessage ID and Timestamp fields with all other fields empty)
 </pre>

 #####Transmissions from Container to ioFabric